RonRaifer/RTB/README.md

 ## Further Improvements

 #### Tests
+- Add more test cases to cover all the possibilities.
-Add more test cases, such as wrong file format/data.
-Test the session data.
+- Add tests to the session data.

 #### Tech
 [Redis](https://redis.io/) might a good idea to use.